fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 ### Classifiers

-When the labels you need are not already present in baggage, nor as request labels, you can create a [classifier][classifier] to inject new labels into the system.
+When the labels you need aren't already present in baggage, nor as request labels, you can create a [Classifier][Classifier] to inject new labels into the system.
 Since the Classifier also injects the label into baggage by default, this means you can set or extract the label in a different place than where it is consumed (assuming you have baggage propagation configured throughout your system).

-### Aperture SDK
+### Aperture SDKs

-The Aperture SDK, in addition to automatically pulling baggage from context, also takes an explicit `labels` map in the `Check()` call.
+The Aperture SDKs, in addition to automatically using baggage from context, also takes an explicit `labels` map in the `Check()` call.

 ## Live Previewing Flow Labels